mojahid1252/Credit-Card-Financial-Customer-Analytics-Dashboard/README.md

 **[Your Name]**
 Data Analyst | Financial Analytics & BI Specialist

-I build end-to-end analytics solutions that turn raw operational data into executive-grade dashboards.
-My focus is the full stack — SQL data warehousing, Power BI semantic modeling, DAX measures, and the business storytelling that ties it all together.
+I build end-to-end analytics solutions that turn raw operational data into executive-grade dashboards — SQL data warehousing, Power BI semantic modeling, DAX measures, and the business storytelling that ties it all together.

 - 📧 **Email:** [your.email@example.com](mailto:your.email@example.com)
 - 💼 **LinkedIn:** [linkedin.com/in/your-profile](https://linkedin.com/in/your-profile)